light-oj/Dsn_ai_bootcamp/README.md

 # Dsn_ai_bootcamp

-My submission to DSN_AI_BOOTCAMP Qualification.
+My submission to DSN_AI_BOOTCAMP Qualification hosted on ##Zindi .
 154 on the leaderboard